Anon3mou5/Daily_Insiders/README.md

 # Daily_Insiders

-It's a news App,which provides latest Headlines and breaking news about your city/area of interest You can choose to news based on Sources
+It is a news App,which provides latest Headlines and breaking news about your city/area of interest You can choose news based on Sources
 Implemented webview, to show full information about the news

 # Api